whoismtrx/42_push_swap/README.md

     reinisialize the Counter
 ```

-`Our chunk after we push the elements to the stack B.`
+`After we push the chunk elements to the stack B.`
 ![](https://github.com/whoismtrx/42_push_swap/blob/main/gifs/step5_1.gif)

-keep in mind that we have a bunch of ways to implement those conditions, so you can implement them as you want. the most important thing is to know how to implement them on the right way to get the best results. after we finish this step, the `counter` will be equal to `Pivot_One`. so we know that we pushed all the elements from the first chunk to the stack `B`. to avoid the infinite loop, we need reinitialize the `Pivot_One` and `Pivot_Two` to get the next chunk. we can back to the `Step 3` and repeat the process until we push all the elements to the stack `B` exept the lagest 5 elements.
+keep in mind that we have a bunch of ways to implement those conditions, so you can implement them as you want. the most important thing is to know how to implement them on the right way to get the best results. after we finish this step, the `counter` will be equal to `Pivot_One`. so we know that we pushed all the elements from the first chunk to the stack `B`. to avoid the infinite loop, we need reinitialize the `Pivot_One` and `Pivot_Two` to get the next chunk. we can back to the `Step 3` and repeat the process until we push all the elements to the stack `B` except the largest and the last 5 elements.

 `Stack A after we push the elements to the stack B.`
 ![](https://github.com/whoismtrx/42_push_swap/blob/main/gifs/step5_2.gif)